 Who Should Have a Semi-Inground Pool?

 So what are the right circumstances for a semi-inground pool?
-Have you seen these half-in, half-out pools and fallen in love with the dynamic design of pool wall and sunken pool depths?
-Or are desperately longing for a backyard retreat but your yard is making the design seem difficult if not impossible?
-These are the two types of buyers that we typically see looking towards semi-inground pools.
+Have you seen these half-in, half-out pools and fallen in love with the dynamic design of sunken pool depths?
+Or are you desperately longing for a backyard retreat but your yard is making the design seem difficult if not impossible?

 The fact of the matter is that almost anyone -can- have a semi-inground pool.
 All you need to do is dig down about half the amount of depth you would need for a fully inground pool, then build the sides of your pool up to the proper height.
 Semi-inground pools can also be more decorative than inground pools because you have a protruding side of the pool that can be built into your yard.
 That being said, some yards are therefore better suited for semi-inground pools than others.

 In these specific circumstances, a semi-inground pool is actually your best pool option.
 Let's take a closer look.

 How a Yard Influences Your Pool Design

 Everything from the soil composition to the size and shape of your yard can determine the right kind of pool for you to build.
 How easy it is to dig, how much it rains, and how much room you have to build.
 Large yards, naturally, can support a wider pool, but even small yards can be used to create deep, beautiful pools.
 And sometimes, a multi-layered design is necessary for your yard.
 No matter what kind of yard you have, the natural elements will influence how you build your pool.

 ITS ALL DOWN HILL FROM HERE